newrelic/newrelic-node-apollo-server-plugin/docs/segments-and-spans.md

 ## Operation Segments/Spans

-`/GraphQL/operation/ApolloServer/[operation-type]/[operation-name]/[deepest-path]`
+`/GraphQL/operation/ApolloServer/[operation-type]/[operation-name]/[deepest-unique-path]`

-Operation segments/spans include the operation type, operation name and deepest-path.
+Operation segments/spans include the operation type, operation name and deepest unique path.
 These represent the individual duration and attributes of a specific invocation within a transaction or trace.

+For more details on the parts, see the [transactions](./transactions.md#details) page.

 **Attributes**